angular/angular/aio/content/guide/deployment.md

 * The second bundle contains code in the old ES5 syntax, along with all necessary polyfills for Angular to function.
 This results in a larger bundle size, but supports older browsers.

-To optimize differential loading build performance, the CLI uses a bundle level transformation process.
+To optimize differential loading build performance, the CLI uses a bundle-level transformation process.
 This process requires that only one full compilation of the application in ES2015 syntax to take place.
-Once this full ES2015 compilation is complete, a post-processing step is performed that transforms each output JavaScript file into an additional ES5 variant.
-An additional ES5 only polyfills file is also generated that contains the required polyfills for ES5 browsers.
+Once the full ES2015 compilation is complete, a post-processing step transforms each output JavaScript file into an additional ES5 variant, and generates an additional ES5-only file containing the polyfills that are required for ES5 browsers.

-This process also guarantees that the entire bundled application is ES5 compliant including third-party code.
+ The bundle-level transformation process guarantees that the entire bundled application is ES5 compliant, including any third-party code.
+This is not the case when you simply change the compilation target to `es5`.

-This process is different than changing the compilation target to `es5`.
+Bundle-level transformation is more efficient and thorough than simply changing the compilation target to `es5`.
-When changing the compilation target to `es5`, only the TypeScript application code will be transformed to ES5.
-For libraries, the ES5 entry point of the library's package will be used directly.
-If a library does not have one then the main entry point of the library's package will be used instead.
-The main entry point may not contain code that is ES5 compatible.
+When you change the compilation target to `es5`, only the TypeScript application code is transformed to ES5.
+For libraries, the ES5 entry point of the library's package is used directly if one exists.
+If it does not, the main entry point of the library's package is used, and that entry point might contain code that is not ES5-compatible.
 This can result in a bundled application that is a mix of ES5 and ES2015+ code.
-If using a compilation target of `es5`, it is important to ensure that all libraries used by the application provide ES5 compatible code.
+If you do use an `es5` compilation target (rather that the bundle-level transformation), you must ensure that all libraries used by the application provide ES5 compatible code.

 ### Differential builds